area4lib/area4/.github/CODEAUTHORS.md

 - amrutha3
 - fkorotkov
 - water900
+- rocketpropelledpotato
+- theonetheonlydemon
+- N8python

-(If anybody got missed or wants to be removed from the list open a PR please)
+> (If anybody got missed or wants to be removed from the list open a PR please)